remigerme/remigerme.xyz/README.md

 ```
 The delete flag allows you to remove junk files from previous backups which don't exist anymore.
 Do not cron it as it might erase backup if prod disk fails.

+## Collabora server
+It runs on `office.remigerme.xyz`.
+SSL is disabled as Traefik already handles it as a reverse proxy.
+Still need to configure the WOPI list though.

 ## Blog
 The blog is hosted by default Notion website service.
 I'm just using a Cloudflare as a (more or less) proxy pass (cf. Fruition) which allows me to use [blog.remigerme.xyz](https://blog.remigerme.xyz).